stormpath/stormpath-console-guide/source/organizations.rst

 From this view, you can do a number of things:

 - Add new Account Stores with the "Add Account Store" in the top right
-- :ref:`Sort Account Stores <organizations-sorting-account-stores>` by login priority
+- :ref:`Sort Account Stores <organizations-sort-account-stores>` by login priority
 - Unmap an Account Store.
 This will prevent all Accounts within this Account Store from logging in to this Organization.
 - :ref:`Set an Account Store <organizations-default-account-stores>` as the default location for new Accounts and/or Groups

-.. _organizations-sorting-account-stores:
+.. _organizations-sort-account-stores:

-Sorting Account Stores
+Sort Account Stores
 ----------------------

 Every login attempt to your Organization is made against that Organization's mapped Account Stores.
 The Account Stores in this view are ordered according to the left-most "Priority" column.
 This priority ranking represents the order in which the Account Stores are checked for every login attempt.